Up to 60% off sofas & mattresses — limited‑time deals.

 Which Bestier mattress is best for couples who wake easily?

-The Green Tea AeroFusion model muted movement the most in our shared-sleep nights, while the Tencel Medium Hybrid balanced motion control with a sturdier edge.
+The Green Tea AeroFusion muted movement the most in our shared-sleep testing, while the Tencel Medium Hybrid balanced motion control with a sturdier edge.

 Which model helped most with shoulder and hip pressure?

-The Organic Wool Pillow Top model delivered the deepest cushioning feel at shoulders and hips, especially for side sleeping.
+The Organic Wool Pillow Top gave us the deepest cushioning at the shoulders and hips, especially during side-sleep testing.

 If I sleep hot, which one stayed coolest?

-The Tencel Medium Hybrid felt the most breathable through the night, with the AeroFusion all-foam model close behind on our heat checks.
+The Tencel Medium Hybrid felt the most breathable through the night, with the Green Tea AeroFusion close behind in our heat checks.

 Which option makes the most sense for a guest room?

-The Chamomile 10-inch model is support-forward, easy to move on, and practical for mixed guest preferences without chasing a luxury feel.
+The Chamomile 10-inch model is support-first, easy to move on, and simpler to recommend for mixed guest preferences.

 Previous post